AbxDiscord/AbxStarterPrjLandscape/README.md

 For Discord Friends in Sykoo channel

 (As promised) A starter project with nice lighting setup for landscape.
-Just a start project to play with settings.

 *Advice* download the "AVIONX Skybox Series Free" assets.
 *Note* this prj make use of this great (obviously not mine) shader OCASM/SSMS.